1. Home

 Pottery containers decorated on the outside are common in the ancient world.
-The Greeks, particularly potters in Athens, standardized certain styles, perfected their techniques and painting styles, and sold their wares throughout the Mediterranean.
+The Greeks, Athenian potters in particular, standardized certain styles, perfected their techniques and painting styles, and sold their wares throughout the Mediterranean.
 Here are some of the basic types of Greek pottery vases, jugs, and other vessels.

 Pelike comes from the Red-figure period, with early examples by Euphronios.
 Like the amphora, the pelike stored wine and oil.
 From the 5th century, funerary pelikai stored cremated remains.
 Its appearance is sturdy and practical.